shouhardyosarkar/Github_Instructional_Project/README.md

-Project Title and Purpose:

-Project Title: GitHub Basics for Beginners
+# Title: GitHub Basics for Beginners

 Purpose: This project is designed to introduce newcomers to GitHub — a powerful platform for version control and collaboration.
 It walks through the process of setting up a GitHub repository, writing documentation, and understanding essential GitHub features.
 Whether you're a student, developer, or curious learner, this guide will help you take your first steps with GitHub confidently.

-What Is GitHub and Why Is It Useful?
+# What Is GitHub and Why Is It Useful?

 GitHub is a web-based platform that uses Git, a version control system, to help individuals and teams manage code and collaborate on projects.
 It’s widely used in software development, but also valuable for documentation, design, and data projects.

-Some Definitions :
+# Some Definitions :

 # GitHub Glossary